EndPointCorp/end-point-blog/2020/11/27/svelte.html.md

 </style>
 ```

 Very simple.
 Refreshing even.
 This content would live inside a `*.svelte` file which is what Svelte components should be named.
-As you can see, the `<style>` and `<script>` tags contain just plain old CSS and JavaScript, respectively.
+As you can see, the `<style>` and `<script>` tags contain just plain old CSS and JavaScript, respectively. `export let author` is how we declare component [props](https://svelte.dev/tutorial/declaring-props).
+That is, values that are supplied as parameters by the component that's parent to this one; or, if this was the top most component, then the prop is suplied by the client code that initializes the Svelte application.

 The rest of the file, the view template, is also plain HTML with some curly brace goodness injected by Svelte that allows us to render the results from JavaScript expressions.
-In this case, we are just rendering the `message` variable that we defined in the `<script>` portion of our component.
+In this case, we are just rendering the `message` and `author` variable that we defined in the `<script>` portion of our component.

 Now, Svelte has a lot of features, so it does add some syntax to spice up HTML templates and it also uses some unconventional JavaScript to express some constructs.
 Nothing too revolutionary though, as we'll see later.